Charles Stanley warns on profit after market rout

-LONDON Fund managers Charles Stanley (CAY.L) on Monday warned first-half profit would fall after a recent stock market rout, while peer City of London Investment (CLIG.L) blamed the slump for a fall in assets under management.
+LONDON British fund managers Charles Stanley (CAY.L) on Monday warned first-half profit would fall after a recent stock market rout, while peer City of London Investment (CLIG.L) blamed the slump for a fall in assets under management.

 Charles Stanley said the market slump, caused by fears over Europe's debt crisis, had led to lower revenue at its securities division which would mean that first-half profit would be below the previous year's level.